Christopher-Silver/thermal-fall-benchmark/README.md

 The file "Model.py" includes the best performing model - M2 - from the published work.

+The pdf "MotionFlowGeneration.pdf" explains how motion flow was generated, with an evidence based approach for selecting the best parameters.

 The TF-66 dataset used in this manuscript (including all information about how to use it, caching instructions, and train/validation split) can be accessed at the following github link: https://github.com/Christopher-Silver/TF-66.

 Licensed under Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0).
 See LICENSE file for details.